TheOdinProject/curriculum/ruby_on_rails/mailers_advanced_topics/advanced_topics.md

 The routes example almost isn't fair, though, because you wrote your `routes.rb` file and probably hard coded a bunch of `#home_path` or `#home_url` method calls based on what you knew would be in there.
 What about more dynamic situations where you don't know ahead of time what the method is going to be called?

 Ruby provides the `#send` method to save the day.
 If you want to run a method on an object, just *send* that object the method and any arguments you want.
-A simple example you can do on your command line is `1+2`:
+A basic example you can do on your command line is `1+2`:

 ~~~bash
   > 1 + 2